 Anyone who has a valid Faulkner University email address will receive Eagle Alert messages to his/her campus email address.
-In order to also receive the Eagle Alert text messages, members of the campus community and other interested individuals must provide the telephone contact information.
 All students with a valid Faulkner Student Identification Number will be signed up or renewed each semester during registration.
 Students will pay a \$10.00 Eagle Alert fee per semester to help defray the cost of the system.
-The contact information provided for 105 the Eagle Alert system is considered confidential and will not be shared or used for any other purpose.
+The contact information provided for the Eagle Alert system is considered confidential and will not be shared or used for any other purpose.
 The contact information will only be utilized by Eagle Alert in the event of a critical incident or emergency.
 The Eagle Alert system will only be used to distribute emergency or critical information that requires notification or action by students, faculty, or staff.
-The Eagle Alert email system will be utilized to distribute urgent messages such as notification of campus or site closings due to forecasted weather threats/dangers and other nonemergency incidents requiring planned action by students, faculty or staff.
+The Eagle Alert email system will be utilized to distribute urgent messages such as notification of campus or site closings due to forecasted weather threats/dangers and other non-emergency incidents requiring planned action by students, faculty or staff.
 The Eagle Alert email message will describe the nature of the critical incident, sources for further information, and actions to be taken.
-The Eagle Alert text messaging system will be utilized to distribute critical messages such as severe weather alerts, emergency building evacuations, threats or dangers requiring the immediate lock-down, shelter-in-place or shutdown of a campus or facility or other emergencies requiring immediate action by students, faculty or staff.
+The Eagle Alert text messaging system will be utilized to distribute critical messages such as severe weather alerts, emergency building evacuations, threats or dangers requiring the immediate lock-down, shelter-in-place or shut-down of a campus or facility or other emergencies requiring immediate action by students, faculty or staff.
 The Eagle Alert message will describe the nature of the critical incident, sources for further information, and actions to be taken.
 Following an Eagle Alert, the system may be used to provide additional updates on the incident or an "all-clear" announcement.
-Eagle Alert will also be tested on a routine basis.
-An email with login information will be sent upon initial enrollment.
-As stated previously, to add or change your current information, go to https://www.getrave.com/login/faulkner.
+Eagle Alert will also be tested on a routine basis..
 For additional information please contact the Faulkner Campus Safety and Police Department office manager, Rachael Bulger at rbulger@faulkner.edu.